-Stash also offers a banking account with a debit card issued by Green Dot Bank.
-There's no minimum balance required to open and maintain a Stash banking account.
-However, to receive your Stash Debit card, you must deposit at least $1.00 to the bank account balance.
-There are here are also no hidden banking fees.
-In fact, there are no overdraft fees with this account.
+Stash has a bank account with their version of a cashback card called the Stash Stock-Back® Card.
+This card is issued by Green Dot Bank.
+There's no minimum balance required to open and maintain a Stash banking account (however, you must deposit at least $1.00 to the bank account balance to receive your account).
+This account also has no hidden banking fees—no overdraft fees, either.

-You can use your Stash debit card to withdraw cash from Green Dot Bank-associated ATMs.
-Plus, you can deposit cash into the bank account by opting into direct deposit, transfer cash from an external bank account, or deposit cash at any participating retailers including CVS Pharmacy®, Walgreens, Rite Aid, and Walmart for a fee up to $4.95 using your Stash debit card.
+Your Stash debit card can be used to withdraw cash from Green Dot Bank-associated ATMs.
+You can also deposit cash into the bank account by opting into direct deposit, transfer cash from an external bank account, or deposit cash at any participating retailers, including CVS Pharmacy®, Walgreens, Rite Aid, and Walmart for a fee up to $4.95 using your Stash debit card.